-Why do you think Vestibular Migraine Symptoms are often misdiagnosed?
+Why do you think VM is often misdiagnosed?

 Vestibular migraine is often misdiagnosed because there is not enough education in the medical community about vestibular migraine and dizziness in general.
 Also, many doctors may not like to see patients with dizziness in general because of their limited exposure and education in this topic.

 How can patients help themselves outside of the appointments with their doctor?

 Dr. Cho: Patients can do reading on vestibular migraine on very good website such as Dr. Timothy Hain’s website.
 They can also start natural treatments by reading Heal Your Headache and using resources like The Dizzy Cook.
 Here’s some more information on how to get started finding a good doctor.